The Characteristics of God:

 If you knew everything, then you should know that you know everything.
 If you do not know if you know everything, then you don't know everything.
 So, would a god know everything?
 How would it know?
 There are some questions that even a god could not answer.
 One question proceeds from a possible being that God could create.
 God could create a solipsistic being and make that being so that it thinks it created the universe.
 It could give such a being all knowledge except knowledge that it itself was created.
 Such a being would have no idea that it was, in fact, a created being and that there was another, higher, creator.
 If God wanted to create such a deluded being, it could do so.
 The problem is, our theorized God itself does not know if it exists in such a state of ignorance.
 In short, God cannot know if it does actually know everything.
 There is no way for it to even verify that it is indeed the true creator god.

 All intelligent sentient beings must realize that without verification from other beings than itself or from science, it cannot know if it is correct in its world view.
 It doesn't matter how intelligent or knowledgeable a being is - if that being wants to verify its knowledge to make sure that it is correct then it needs to look to something more intelligent than itself, or to science.
 But what if you are the creator of science?
-You couldn't then use your own construct to test if your own construct was true, it would be an invalid test.
+You couldn't then use your own construct to test if your own construct was true, it would be a circular and invalid test.
 If god attempted to find out if it did indeed know everything, it would realize that it has no way to know.
 How does it know it knows everything?
 It merely thinks it does.
 God has no test, method or possibility of finding out if it does indeed know everything.
-It could itself be a created being, with another creator hiding secretly behind it.
+God could itself be a created being, with another creator hiding secretly behind it.
 It wouldn't know.
 In short, it does not and cannot know if this is true.
+Also, what if God uses its power to intentionally forget something?
+For Christians, this is exactly what the Bible says God can do, in Isaiah 43:25.
+If an omniscient and omnipotent being has chosen not to know something, then it may, or may not, know that it doesn't know.
+The worst possibility is when it erases its own knowledge of self-forgetting.
+It can therefore never know that it doesn't know something.
+It can't check.
 God does not know everything and is not omniscient.
 In fact, no being can know everything because no being, however creative or perfect, can verify that its own knowledge is complete.

-“'It was Gassendi's opinion, as may be seen in his objections to Descartes.
-'It is true,' says Gassendi, 'that you know what you think; but you are ignorant of what species of substance you are, you who think.
+“'It is true,' says Gassendi, 'that you know what you think; but you are ignorant of what species of substance you are, you who think.
 Thus although the operation of thought is known to you, the principle of your essence is hidden from you; and you do not know what is the nature of this substance, one of the operations of which is to think.'”

 Assume that God does know everything.
 For some reason god chooses not to know something.
 It erases something from its own knowledge, and, makes it so that it hasn't known about it for all of time so it can't simply look into a different time when it did know.
 It then removes its own memory of having intentionally forgotten something.
 I argue in "The Four Dimensions and the Immutability of God" by Vexen Crabtree (2007) that God can't do such things.
 But I might be wrong, so here's the clincher: